oddsdk/ts-odd/README.md

   // Can also be a string, used as an identifier for caches.
   // If you're developing multiple apps on the same localhost port,
   // make sure these differ.
-  id: { creator: "Nullsoft", name: "Winamp" }
+  namespace: { creator: "Nullsoft", name: "Winamp" }

 }).catch(error => {
   switch (error) {